bradgarropy/bradgarropy.com/content/posts/new-macbook-setup.md

 -   Remove all applications from the dock
 -   Enable _Automatically hide and show the Dock_
+-   Set _Click wallpaper to reveal desktop_ to _Only in Stage Manager_
+-   Disable _Tiled windows have margins_
 -   Setup _Mission Control_ hot corners
--   Disable _Tiled windows have margins_

     |                   |                   |
     | ----------------- | ----------------- |